whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 So we start with de-facto standard `raw_idf = log(N/n)`; then we normalize that for the corpus size; and further compress the `idf` into `[0.0, 0.5)` range.

-Then we apply per-term user boosts from the query, if any. `term_idf_boost` defaults to `1.0` but can be arbitrarily changed for individual query terms by using the respective modifier, eg. `...
-WHERE MATCH('cat^1.2 dog')`.
+Then we apply per-term user boosts from the query, if any. `term_idf_boost` defaults to `1.0` but can be arbitrarily changed for individual query terms by using the respective modifier, eg. `… WHERE MATCH('cat^1.2 dog')`.

 For the record, both this IDF normalization itself and the specific `[0,0.5)` range are now mostly historical.
 The normalization is considered for removal.

-## Ranking: picking fields with `rank_fields`
+## Ranking: Picking Fields with `rank_fields`

 When your indexes and queries contain any special “fake” keywords (usually used to speedup matching), it makes sense to exclude those from ranking.
 That can be achieved by putting such keywords into special fields, and then using `OPTION rank_fields` clause in the `SELECT` statement to pick the fields with actual text for ranking.
 For example: